risk-first/website/docs/thinking/A-Simple-Scenario.md

 ## On To Software?

 Here, we've introduced some new terms that we're going to use a lot and, we've applied them in a simple scenario.
-Let's go over them again:

 <BoxOut title="New Terms" link="/thinking/Glossary" linkText="View Glossary">
+Risk-First tries as far as possible to use pre-existing terminology from the world of risk management, however sometimes new terms are necessary.
+This box summarises the terms introduced in this chapter and  where it's a term Risk-First introduces, I've added a label to alert you to this novelty.
 <TermList details={frontMatter} />
 </BoxOut>